 On the bright side, this model offers two spray modes.
-Low-pressure mode conserves water and the battery while high pressure offers up to 1160 psi for high-powered cleaning.
+Low-pressure mode conserves water, and the battery, while on high pressure, offers up to 1160 psi for high-powered cleaning.
 But even on low-pressure mode, the battery life isn’t great, dying in about 30 minutes.

 Despite the drawbacks, this pressure washer is much more expensive than the competition.
 For us, nothing exceptional about this device warrants the higher price, so we’d recommend one of the more reasonably priced machines instead.

 The best thing about the HUAHE Portable Power Cleaner is its adjustable pressure, allowing you to set your spray from 363-580 psi.
 But even maxed out, that’s not enough pressure for any heavy-duty cleaning.
 Still, it’s great for low-pressure applications since it won’t damage soft surfaces like the wood of your deck.